g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 Empathy: Hard to say.
 Someone dear to him.<br><br>
 ...The only promise it offers is that the future can be better than the past, if we're willing to work and fight and die for it.<br>
 You: But what if humanity keeps letting us down?<br>
 Steban: Nobody said fulfilling the proletariat's historic role would be easy. (he smiles a tight smile) It demands great faith with no promise of tangible reward.
-But that doesn't mean we can simply give up.
+But that doesn't mean we can simply give up.<br>
 You: Even when they ignore us?<br>
 Steban: Even then.<br>
 Ulixes: Mazov says it's the arrogance of capital that will be its ultimate undoing.
 It does not believe it can fail, which is why it must fail.<br>
 Volition: So young.
-So *unbearably* young...<br>
+So **unbearably** young...<br>
 Half Light: Why do you see the two of them with their backs against a bullet-pocked wall, all of a sudden?<br>
 Inland Empire: Their faces, blurred yet frozen as though in ambrotype.
 You were never *that young*, were you?<br>
 Steban: I guess you could say we believe it *because it's impossible*. (he looks at the scattered matchboxes on the ground) It's our way of saying we refuse to accept that the world has to remain... like this...<br>